CUBRID/cubrid-manual/en/admin/config.rst

     **JDBC_CACHE_HINT_ONLY** is a parameter to configure JDBC client's result-cache life time.
 The default value is 1000 (sec).

 	For only cache life time, the result-cache is available.
-After the cache life time expired prior cached results are no more available and a new result is cached.
+After the cache lifetime expired, the prior cached results are no more available and a new result is cached.

 	The cache life time works only when the paramter **JDBC_CACHE** or **JDBC_CACHE_HINT_ONLY** is configured to "ON".